‘(‘ matcher_expr … ‘)’

 aaaaaaaa bbbbbbbb cccccccc dddddddd

-To extract records as strings we need to use DATA to match strings until we encounter two consecutive line-feeds.
-If we do not enclose them in sequence group then DATA will consume all characters until it encounters first line-feed.
+To extract records as strings we need to use Multiline Data to match strings until we encounter two consecutive line-feeds.
+If we do not enclose them in sequence group then Multiline Data will consume all characters until it encounters first line-feed.
 The engine continues to look match for next line-feed but as it finds beginning character “b” of string on line 2, it will consider parsing failed and continue from the beginning of pattern again.
 As a result, only line 3 and line 5 will be extracted - not as we expected.

 DATA:record EOL EOL;